LilitYolyan/CutPaste/README.md

 $ python train.py --dataset_path path/to/your/dataset/ --num_class 2
 ```
 For feature extractor any torchvision model can be used.
-For example to use EfficientNet(B4) Do
+For example to use EfficientNet(B4)
 ```
 $ python train.py --dataset_path path/to/your/dataset/ --encoder efficientnet_b4
 ```